What's an antiperspirant?

 Antiperspirants that contain alcohol also help the active ingredient to dry faster and create a pleasant, cool feeling.

-An antiperspirant can also be a deodorant, because it can stop sweat and contain a fragrance at the same time.
-But deodorants only mask body odor; they don’t help to prevent sweating.
+An antiperspirant can also be a deodorant, because it can stop sweat, fight odor and contain a fragrance at the same time.
+But deodorants only target body odor; they don’t help to prevent sweating.

 What is antiperspirant deodorant?